Alanaktion/alanaktion.github.io/_posts/2012-03-18-chocolate-chip-cookies.md

 Stir in with mixer on low speed:

 * ½ tsp. baking soda
-* ½ tsp. salf
+* ½ tsp. salt
 * 1 ½ cup flour

 Stir in with wooden spoon:

 * ½ cup chocolate chips

-Drop by rounded teaspoons onto ungreased cookie sheet.
+Drop by rounded teaspoons onto un-greased cookie sheet.

 Bake 8-10 minutes or until cookies are light brown.